-Literacy/GED
+Literacy/GED/ESL

-The Violent Crime Control and Law Enforcement Act (VCCLEA) and the Prison Litigation Act (PLRA) require inmates who lack a high school diploma to participate in a GED credential program and make satisfactory progress in the program in order to be eligible to vest the maximum amount of earned good conduct time (VCCLEA sentenced inmates) or earn the maximum amount of good conduct time.
+The Violent Crime Control and Law Enforcement Act (VCCLEA) and the Prison Litigation Reform Act (PLRA) require inmates, who lack a high school diploma, to participate in a GED credential program.
+They must make satisfactory progress in the program in order to be eligible to vest the maximum amount of earned good conduct time (VCCLEA sentenced inmates) or earn the maximum amount of good conduct time.

 Unless exempt (pre-trial, holdover, etc.), inmates must participate in the literacy program for one mandatory period of at least 240 instructional hours, or until they achieve a GED credential.
-For all inmates to receive job pay promotions above the entry level, they must have a high school diploma, a GED credential, or a pay exemption.
+For all inmates to receive job pay promotions above the entry level, they must have a high school diploma, a GED credential, or a pay exemption (requiring 480 hours of literacy program participation).